tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/spring-boot.md

 ## Java Servlets, Spring MVC, Spring Boot and Spring without Boot

-A Java Servlet is a Java class that extends the capabilities of servers, typically web servers, by responding to various types of requests, most commonly HTTP requests.
+A **Java Servlet** is a Java class that extends the capabilities of servers, typically web servers, by responding to various types of requests, most commonly HTTP requests.
 Servlets are a key component in building dynamic web applications using Java.

-Spring MVC is a web application framework built on top of Servlets.
+**Spring MVC** is a web application framework built on top of Servlets.
 It provides a higher level of abstraction, simplifying web development through conventions, annotations, and a clear architectural pattern (Model-View-Controller).
+Không dùng react mà dùng thymeleaf cho phần "View".
+This is a server-side rendering (SSR) technology.

 Spring Boot is builds upon Spring MVC

+Spring web bao gồm restAPI (`@RestController`) & MVC (`@Controller`)

 Web container: Apache Tomcat, Glassfish, etc